 This often signs an issue with the motor belt, in which it may be work or broken.

 If you notice a flat tire, you don’t wait to fix it until it’s popped and torn.
 Just like a tire, you shouldn’t wait to address the noises coming from your A/C. Your cooling system is designed to run silently, composed of a complex network of parts that work together to provide you with cool air.
 If just one single part is not working, you may be able to hear it.
-A noisy A/C is a sign that something could be wrong, and you should address it immediately.
+A noisy A/C or if you have an ac louder than normal it is a sign that something could be wrong, and you should address it immediately.
 Ignoring noises from your HVAC system can result in further problems and costly repairs.